jcook03266/Sheathed-TextField-SwiftUI/README.md

 7. Done!

 ## How to use this package in your code:
-1. At the top of the swift files in which this textfield will be referenced, add: `import Sheathed-TextField-SwiftUI`
+1. At the top of the swift files in which this textfield will be referenced, add: `import Sheathed_TextField_SwiftUI`
 2. Define a `SheathedTextFieldModel`
 3. Configure the model using the built in `configurator` function
 4. Define a `SheathedTextField` view and insert the configured model into that view